 Used to describe a college that offers the integrated education of male and female students in the same environment.
-You can filter by coed colleges in college search.
+You can filter by coed colleges in the College Search tab.

 College report

 Collects information about your standing at your current institution.
 You may need to gather this information from more than 1 official at your institution, such as the advisor, dean, or registrar.